 Playing Frost you should expect to die a lot, but the games can be played in quick succession.
 It’s brutal but fun, in a sadistic sort of way.
 The world and atmosphere created really are top-notch, and really filled me with dread trying to reach the goal before the frost got me.
-As said at the beginning, I don’t have much experience with these types of games, but I would definitely play them again in the future.
+As mentioned at the beginning, I don’t have much experience with these types of games, but I would definitely play them again in the future.
 The developers, Le Studio Des Tenebres, have done a great job creating this frosty game.
 Frost is currently £11.69 on the eShop.

 TBG Score: 7/10

-Genre: Board Game, Strategy
+Category: Board Game, Strategy